 Summer fruits are naturally sweet and delicious and are nice when combined with other fresh produce in a salad.
-The mixture of two Summer fruits, like watermelon and peaches, adds another layer of flavor, especially with a little milky burrata.
+A mixture of two fruits, like watermelon and peaches, adds another layer of flavor, especially with a little creamy burrata.

 Grilling peaches allows a delicate smokiness that takes this salad a delicious step further.
 You can grill the fruit outdoors on a gas grill, or use a stovetop grill pan to lightly sear.
 Either way the grilled peaches are softened slightly with smoky essence.

-I like this salad all Summer long, especially with a nice piece of grilled fish or chicken on the side.
-It is also delightful to serve at Summer barbecues and parties.
+I like this salad all summer long, especially with a nice piece of grilled fish or chicken on the side.
+Also, it is delightful to serve at summer barbecues and parties.

 2 cups arugula

 2 tablespoons aged balsamic vinegar, or you can cook down regular balsamic vinegar

 (Serves 4 )

 1. Heat grill to 375 degrees or heat a grill pan to medium-high heat.
 Dice up watermelon into medium sized pieces.
 Slice and remove the seed from both peaches.

 2. Brush peaches with olive oil and place them cut side down on grill.
 Grill peaches for 4-5 minutes on cut side, or until slightly softened with grill marks.